michal2229/java-spline-interpolation/README.md

 # java-spline-interpolation

-Java application to draw spline interpolation between given points, written during my Numerical Methods II classes at military University of Technology.
+Java application to draw spline interpolation between given points, written during my Numerical Methods II classes at Military University of Technology.

 It presents a plot of base points and interpolation splines.